 The Third Definition of Piety – What Is “Loved By All the Gods”

-Based on Socrates’ argument above, Euthyphro is forced to amend his argument if he wants to stay in the game.
+Socrates’ argument above compels Euthyphro to revise his argument if he wishes to remain engaged in the discussion.
 As he does, this gets to the heart of the dialogue and brings up some interesting philosophical considerations.

 Euthyphro reformulates his argument: